SexChrLab/Genomics_CURE/Assessment/Trimming_FallB_2022/README.md

 4. Analysis of Slack activity and messages posted

 To access Slack analytics (as an administrator):
+- Select the workspace for the course
-- Click the dropdown on the workspace menu
+- Access the pulldown menu for the workspace (just to the right of the workspace name)
 - Hover over the 'Tools' menu to select analytics (external window)
 - Select the 'Members' tab
 - The number of days will default to 'Last 30 Days', click this menu to access the 'Range' option